CanadaFireSat: Toward high-resolution wildfire forecasting with multiple modalities: The CanadaFireSat Dataset

 \subsubsection{Positive Samples}

 Fire samples in our CanadaFireSat dataset are identified based on the fire polygons of the National Burned Area Composite\footnote{Available at \url{https://cwfis.cfs.nrcan.gc.ca/datamart/metadata/nbac}} (NBAC) \citep{hall2020generating} from the Canadian National Fire Database.
-NBAC has been compiled annually since 1972 and integrates data from Natural Resources Canada, provincial and territorial agencies, and Parks Canada, using a rule-based approach to select the most accurate burned area perimeter delineations based on post-event satellite imagery.
-We focus on all fires since 2015 (the launch of the Sentinel-2 satellites), with no restriction on ignition sources or other fire metadata.
-In Figure \ref{fig:burn}a, we report the yearly average burned area for this period from NBAC, with 2022 reaching $1.38$ mha burned and 2023 reaching $14.01$ mha burned.
-This outlines the two different regimes of wildfire season for our validation (2022) and test (2023) sets compared to the average from 1972 to 2015 of $\sim 2.03$ mha.
+NBAC has been compiled annually since 1972 and integrates data from Natural Resources Canada, provincial and territorial agencies, and Parks Canada, using a rule-based approach to select the most accurate data source to delineate the burned area perimeters; this includes ground and aerial surveys or post-event satellite imagery analysis from Landsat (5, 6, 7, 8, 9 or MSS), Sentinel-2, MODIS, VIIRS, and AVHRR.
+We focus on all fires since 2015 (the launch of the first Sentinel-2 satellite) up to 2023, with no restriction on ignition sources or other fire metadata.
+Over this time, a large majority of the polygons were compiled from ground survey, Landsat, aerial survey, and Sentinel-2 in this respective order.
+In Figure \ref{fig:burn}a, we report the NBAC yearly average burned area for this period, with 2022 reaching $1.38$ mha burned and 2023 reaching $14.01$ mha burned.
+This outlines the difference in wildfire season severity for our validation (2022) and test (2023) sets compared to the average from 1972 to 2015 of $\sim 2.03$ mha.
 In other words, 2023 was an exceptional fire season.
-We compared such statistics against the average burned area reported by the Canadian Interagency Forest Fire Centre (CIFFC) for 2023: 17 mha.
-The difference between CIFFC and NBAC reported burned area has multiple explanations.
-First, the CIFFC statistics are not standardized across all territorial fire management agencies, contrary to NBAC.
-This is directly linked to data collection timelines, as CIFFC may provide near-real-time estimates while NBAC is compiled up to 6 months after the calendar year, leaving more room for comprehensive post-fire analysis.
-In Figure \ref{fig:burn}b, we also break down the regional burned area statistic for the 2023 wildfire season where the most impacted provinces and territories were Québec, Northwest Territories\footnote{Natural Resources Canada, that provides NBAC data includes Nunavut fires in Northwest Territories statistics.}, and British Columbia.
-It should be noted that British Columbia is often impacted by severe wildfire seasons, and often leads Canada in terms of total burned area, but 2023 was not a record year for this province.
-Also, we note that the most impacted regions are those with the strongest discrepancies between reported numbers from CIFFC and NBAC.